prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 # Modelling Summary <a name="PM-MS"></a>

 <br>
-The goal for the project was to build a model that would accurately predict the customers that would get the loan approved.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+The goal was to build a model that would *accurately* predict the loan_status which will be helpful in determining the *creditworthiness* of future applicants.

-Based upon these, the chosen the model is the **Random Forest** as it was
+The chosen model is the **Random Forest** as it was

-a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score
+a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score.

-b) the feature importance and permutation importance allows the client an understanding of the key drivers behind loan_status.
+b) the feature importance and permutation importance allows the client an understanding of the *key drivers* behind loan_status.

 <br>